markusmoenig/Eldiron/eldiron-source-concept.md

 5. Compile semantic maps into normal Eldiron region data.
 6. Write a `.eldiron` file.
 7. Load that `.eldiron` file in a terminal player.
-8. Add `watch` for compile-and-reload workflow.
+8. Add runtime reload on top of `watch` for a compile-and-play workflow.

 This would establish Eldiron Source as a real alternate authoring frontend while keeping `.eldiron` as the shared project format.